 “One of the most common premises in recent Asian American fiction is the young American seeking truth and connection from absent parents.
 From Ocean Vuong’s “On Earth We’re Briefly Gorgeous” to Lisa Ko’s “The Leavers,” these books speak to the metaphysical and literal family separation inherent to the immigrant experience for many.

 The latest addition to this category is Meng Jin’s debut novel “Little Gods,” which begins in arresting fashion when Su Lan, an ambitious physicist, gives birth in a Beijing hospital on June 4, 1989, the date of the Tiananmen Square massacre.
 Moments after her girl is born, the hospital transforms from a place that ushers in new life to one overflowing with death.”

-Read the rest of the review at Foreword Reviews.
+Read the rest of the review here.

-Read the rest at The Rumpus.
+Read the rest at LA Review of Books.

-Read the rest of the excerpt at The Offing.
+Read the rest at Bloom.

-Read the rest of the excerpt at Hyphen Magazine.
+Read the rest at Necessary Fiction.